gszasz/emacs-config/README.md

 ```

 Remove existing `~/.emacs` file in order to force Emacs to load
 `~/.emacs.d/init.el` file instead.

-Note that Emacs starts `~/.emacs/init.elc`
-if it exists, so don't forget to recompile `~/.emacs.d/init.el` everytime when
-the file is being changed.
+## Compiling

+You can also optionally byte compile the lisp code by running `C-u 0 M-x
+byte-recompile-directory` on `~/.emacs.d` directory.
+Note that you'll need to
+recompile files each time you update them.